floribe2000/Warships-java-api/README.md

 To initialize the api builder, use the following code:
 `ApiBuilder.createInstance(apiKey)`
 Where you provide your api key as string.
+If you use a server api key you should also provide the ClientType argument when creating a new instance to allow the api to use the increased rate limit.

 After initializing the ApiBuilder, you can start sending requests, an example might look like this: